codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 Codefresh supports SaaS (Software as a Service) and on-premises deployment options for its platform.

 Both deployment options provide seamless integration and support for Codefresh pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules, or co-existing side-by-side.

-In addition to other components, Codefresh Runtimes are pivotal components within the modules.
-Codefresh pipelines and Codefresh GitOps support different types of Runtimes, as described in the SaaS and on-premises platform architecture sections that follow.
+In addition to other components, Codefresh Runtimes are pivotal components of both deployments.
+Read more on the platform architecture for [SaaS](#codefresh-saas-platform-architecture) and [on-premises](#codefresh-on-premises-platform-architecture) deployments.

 Both deployment options are compliant with [SOC2 - Type2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report){:target="\_blank"}.